 Harry Bittering is resigned to the idea of living on Mars, until a nuclear war back on Earth strands the settlers.
 Is this the chance the Red Planet has been waiting for to take revenge for the destruction of its own people?
 Part of Bradbury's Martian Chronicles future history.

-See the listing of all Bradbury's Martian Chronicles series done for radio on the Famous Authors on Radio page.
+A listing of all the radio adaptations of the Martian Chronicles may be found on the Famous Authors on Radio page.

 Reviews: